Ntropy86/Chicago-Crimes/README.md

 ```

 - Sidebar controls: resolution (`r7/r8/r9`), year, month range, taxonomy categories, and specific crime types.
 Type dropdowns now show **only** the offences that belong to the categories you select.
+- Resolutions now include `r6` (coarse, citywide) and `r10` (micro-block).
+The app warns when r10 becomes sparse—aggregate more months or step back to `r8/r9` for a denser story.
 - Hex colour defaults to incident volume; when you apply a filter it swaps to “Selected incident volume” so red/green reflects your current focus.
 Arrest-rate metrics invert the palette (more arrests = greener) for clarity.
 - Legends and “Quick hits” narratives refresh automatically to describe the active metric and top hotspots.
 - Optional checkbox reruns the clustering prototype for each selected month (results land under `data/l3/clusters/`).